Starting with strategy

 - What actually happened over this last year, and since the start of the strategy?

 - What did not go as planned, and why

 - How will you shift your work based on what you now know?

 We also test our assumptions against empirical data.
 This data comes in many forms: from what program staff observe; what our partner organizations tell us; what researchers, academics, and experts conclude; from news and current events; and from commissioned external evaluations of our work.
 Relying on multiple sources of data helps us challenge our assumptions and adapt accordingly, which ultimately makes us more effective at advancing our mission and addressing inequality.

 Evaluating and adjusting

-At the end of a strategic phase of work, we commission impact evaluations that consider what happened as expected and what did not; what went well and what did not; and ask: How should we adjust our approach, or what else should we consider, on the basis of what we know now?
+At the end of a strategic phase of work, we commission impact evaluations that consider what happened as expected and what did not, and what went well and what did not.
+We ask questions like:

 We also commission evaluations when we are beginning new kinds of work and want the ability to make adjustments in real time.
 In these instances, we rely on developmental evaluations to help us capture lessons in the early stages and then on an ongoing basis adjust our work based on what we learn.